Tatwi/QBasic/README.md

 Enter QBasic, a nostalgic programming environment from my childhood that doesn't ask too much of my time, yet is still able to provide me with enough complexity and flexibility to be entertaining.
 And thanks to DOSBox, QBasic works exactly the same on my laptop as it does on my desktop, which means I can have the same experience anywhere I feel comfortable at the time; sometimes I just don't feel like sitting at my desk!
 I really like this system - it's not perfect and nothing I make with it will be relevant to 99.99987% of humanity, but it makes me happy and that's what hobbies are all about.

+Incidentally, QBasic actually _does_ perform as expected on a Raspberry Pi Zero, running in DOSBox under Raspbian Lite!

 ## Project Overview